 If your dog has been avoiding certain rooms, in the house, you might be wondering why and what you can do about it.
 This post will show you a number of possible causes and what you can do about it.

-Possible reasons why your dog has been doing it are that it has separation anxiety and wants to stay where you are, it hears noises in certain rooms, it had bad experiences in a certain room, there are other animals in there or that it thinks you’re going to shut it in there.
+So, why is my dog afraid of certain rooms?
+Possible reasons why your dog is afraid of certain rooms are that it has separation anxiety and wants to stay where you are, it hears noises in certain rooms, it had bad experiences in a certain room, there are other animals in there or that it thinks you’re going to shut it in there.

 Since there are a number of possible reasons why your dog has been avoiding certain rooms, it would help to consider what would make each of them more likely.
 Once you have a good idea of the main cause, it should become a lot easier to get your dog to stop doing it.

 Why your dog is afraid of certain rooms